 Acceptable Use of Technology

 The Board supports reasonable access to various information formats for students, employees and the community and believes it is incumbent upon users to utilize this privilege in an appropriate and responsible manner as required by policy and related procedures, which apply to all parties who use District technology.
-Employees are required to follow Board policy and administrative procedures and guidelines designed to provide guidance for access to electronic media.
+Employees are required to follow Board policy and administrative procedures and guidelines designed to provide guidance for access to electronic media and authorized communication systems.

 If you have questions about what constitutes acceptable use, please check with the Principal/designee.
-08.2323
+08.2323/08.2324